Technigo/project-react-native-app/README.md

 # Project React Native App 📱

-Buliding y first app. with fetching an API and trying out some function from the react native library.
+Buliding my first app. with fetching an API and trying out some function from the react native library.

 ## The problem